Joshokelola/StudyNotes/ITP 401/Web content management.md

 - Search and retrieval capabilities

 ## Categories of CMS by function
-- **Content collection/ Authoring** - the collection system basically encompasses the tools, procedures and staff that are employed to gather content.
+- Content collection/ Authoring
+	- **Content collection can be divided into these categories**
 - Workflow
 - Storage/management
 - Publishing